 This is counterintuitive: It may seem simpler to stick to your original plan, come what may.
 However, this can lead you down rabbit holes and into dead ends.
-Instead, budget time with your team to assess your goals and your progress along with relevant new information (e.g., industry updates, material shortages, unavoidable changes in scope) during each stage of your project.
+Instead, budget time with your team to assess your goals and progress along with relevant new information (e.g., industry updates, material shortages, unavoidable changes in scope) during each project stage.

 4. Embrace construction management software.